-Anyone who lives in Indianapolis or has driven through the city is likely going to spend time traveling on I-465, one of the city's most well-known roadways.
+Anyone who lives in Indianapolis or has driven through the city like our Indianapolis personal injury attorney has is likely going to spend time traveling on I-465, one of the city's most well-known roadways.
 This 53-mile stretch of highway is also crisscrossed with a number of other main interstates and highways in Indiana, including I-70, I-74, I-65, I-865, and I-69.

 Each day, I-465 sees over 200,000 cars that commute regularly to different parts of Indianapolis or to the city's suburbs.
 In short, you could say that I-465 serves as the "welcome mat" to downtown Indianapolis.